ekiidx/themonsters-art-store/README.md

 # themonsters-art-store
-This is the monsters webshop theme.
+The monsters, a fun, colorful webshop theme.